SHerresthal/AMLprediction/Readme.md

 - functions: All functions necessary to run the code

-- calculations: R-scripts to reproduce the main results from figures 1-4.
-We rc
+- calculations: R-scripts to reproduce the main results

 - figures: RMD-files and knitted HTMLs with all figures and subfigures.